- Home>

 Existential therapy

-History of existential therapy
+The history of existential therapy

 The roots of existential psychotherapy lie in philosophy from the 1800s, and more importantly with philosophers whose work dealt with human existence.
 The philosophers most commonly associated with existential therapy are Søren Kierkegaard and Friedrich Nietzsche.
-While the two influential thinkers were in conflict regarding the predominant ideologies of their time, they were committed to the exploration of reality and how it was experienced.
+While the two influential thinkers were in conflict regarding the ideologies of their time, they were committed to the exploration of reality and how it was experienced.

 Kierkegaard theorised that human discontent could only be overcome via internal wisdom, while Nietzsche introduced the idea of free will and personal responsibility.
-By the 1900s philosophers like Sartre and Heidegger had begun exploring the role interpretation and investigation had in the healing process.
+By the 1900s, philosophers like Sartre and Heidegger had begun exploring the role interpretation and investigation had in the healing process.

-Over the next few decades other contemporaries began to acknowledge the importance of 'experiencing' in terms of achieving psychological well-being.
+Over the next few decades, other contemporaries began to acknowledge the importance of 'experiencing' in terms of achieving psychological well-being.

-A key element of existential counselling is that it does not place emphasis on past events like some other therapy types.
-The approach does take the past into consideration, and through retrospection the therapist and individual can understand the implications of past events.
-Instead of putting blame on events from the past however, existential counselling uses them as insight, becoming a tool to promote freedom and assertiveness.
-Coming to the realisation that you are not defined by your history and that you are not destined to have a certain future is often a breakthrough that offers liberation during this type of therapy.
+Instead of putting blame on events from the past, however, existential counselling uses them as insight, becoming a tool to promote freedom and assertiveness.
+Coming to the realisation that you are not defined by your history and that you are not destined to have a certain future is often a breakthrough that offers liberation.

 A belief that lies at the heart of existential counselling is that even though humans are essentially alone in the world, they long to be connected with others.
 This belief can help to explain why certain concerns appear and may help the individual understand why they feel the way they do sometimes.